jasPerSh122902/BinaryTreeTemplate/CDDS_BinaryTree/Documenttion.md

-#BinaryTree
+# BinaryTree
+# **Introduction**

-This program is meant to be a test to make and work with the idea of a binary tree
+This program is meant to be a test to make and work with the idea of a binary tree.
+The data stuctor was assigned to me to successfuly creat a project that demonstrates a binary tree.
+And I had to pass these points to complete the task.

+    * The created program must maintain an ordered tree
+    * The created program demonstraes insertion and removal of nodes
+    * The created progream allows the user to earch for a calue in the tree
+    * The created progream uses a thir-party library Project submitted as an executable binary file that can be run externam to an IDE.
+The sorce code and project files are submitted for review.

 $File$ : _BinaryTree.h_

 $Type$ : Tempate T

 The Nodes hold information that can be pointers or eny viables

+# **Desgin**

 $Name$ :  BinaryTree()
 + Description : Is a baic contructor for the BinaryTree class.